kennethmenglinlee/SCCS-Partitioned-Analysis/README.md

 # SCCS-Partitioned-Analysis

-Simulation code for the Partitioned Analysis code for Self-Controlled Case Series
+Simulation code for the Partitioned Analysis code for Self-Controlled Case Series.